 Our smart tariff is a new, 3 rate tariff for Bulb members with compatible smart meters.
 It's in 'beta', meaning we're still testing it.

-To join the smart tariff, you need a compatible smart meter for electricity that can send us a reading every half hour.
-We’ll check to see if your meter is compatible when you sign up.
+To join the smart tariff, you currently need a second generation (SMETS2) smart meter for electricity that can send us a reading every half hour.
+We're only signing up a small number of members during this testing phase.

 How it works

 With our smart tariff, there are 3 different rates for electricity, depending on the time of day:

 These rates reflect the changing demand for electricity during the day.
 Demand is a lot higher in the late afternoon and early evening than overnight.
 So on the smart tariff, it costs less to use electricity outside of peak hours.
 On our standard tariff, it costs the same no matter when you use it.

 The prices for each rate vary by region.

 |Peak||4pm to 7pm||None - all hours are off-peak or overnight|